-As of March 31, 2005, our accumulated deficit was approximately \$71.9 million.
+As of June 30, 2005, our accumulated deficit was approximately \$76.0 million.
 We expect to incur substantial additional operating losses over the next several years.
 Such losses have been and will continue to principally be the result of various costs associated with our discovery and research and development programs.
 Substantially all of our working capital in recent years has resulted from equity financings.
 Historically, substantially all of our revenue has resulted from corporate partnerships and licensing arrangements.
 Our ability to achieve a consistent, profitable level of operations depends in large part on entering into corporate partnerships for product discovery, research, development and commercialization, obtaining regulatory approvals for our products and successfully manufacturing and marketing our products once they are approved.
 Even if we are successful in the aforementioned activities our operations may not be profitable.
 In addition, payments under corporate partnerships and licensing arrangements are subject to significant fluctuations in both timing and amount.
 Therefore, our operating results for any period may fluctuate significantly and may not be comparable to the operating results for any other period.

-We had no revenue for the three months ended March 31, 2005 or the same period in 2004.
+We had no revenue for the three and six month periods ended June 30, 2005 and 2004, respectively.

-Our research and development (R&D) expenses were \$3.1 million for the three months ended March 31, 2005 compared with \$2.6 million for the same period in 2004.
-The 2005 increase was primarily the result of the expansion of clinical trial programs in support of the anticipated Phase 3 clinical trial for TOCOSOL Paclitaxel.
-If we are successful in raising additional capital, either through a financing or pursuant to a corporate partnership, we expect R&D expenses to increase substantially during 2005 upon commencement of our Phase 3 clinical trial for TOCOSOL Paclitaxel.
-If, however, we are unable to raise additional capital, we will scale back our R&D expenses commensurate with our resources.
+Our research and development (R&D) expenses were \$2.9 million for the three months ended June 30, 2005 compared with \$2.7 million for the same period in 2004.
+Our R&D expenses were \$6.0 million for the six months ended June 30, 2005 compared with \$5.2 million for the same period in 2004.
+The increase for the six month period ended June 30, 2005 was primarily attributable to increased cost for personnel as we continue the development of TOCOSOL Paclitaxel in addition to development costs associated with product candidates in our pipeline.
+If we are successful in raising additional capital, either through a financing or pursuant to a corporate partnership, we expect R&D expenses to increase substantially upon commencement of our Phase 3 clinical trial for TOCOSOL Paclitaxel.
+If, however, we are unable to raise additional capital in 2005, we intend to scale back our R&D expenses commensurate with our resources.

-Our general and administrative (G&A) expenses were \$1.7 million for the three months ended March 31, 2005 compared with \$1.0 million for the same period in 2004.
-The 2005 increase was primarily attributed to approximately \$270,000 in costs related to the termination of our acquisition of Synt:em as well as increased personnel and business development costs in 2005.
-G&A expenses for the remainder of 2005 will be dependent on a variety of factors including fundraising, business development, and other administrative activities and could increase or decrease accordingly with the level of those activities.
+Our general and administrative (G&A) expenses were \$1.3 million for the three months ended June 30, 2005 compared with \$1.2 million for the same period in 2004.
+Our G&A expenses were \$3.0 million for the six months ended June 30, 2005 compared with \$2.2 million for the same period in 2004.
+The increase for the six month period ended June 30, 2005 was primarily attributable to increased legal, business development and personnel costs in 2005.
+G&A expenses for the remainder of 2005 will be dependent on a variety of factors including fundraising, business development, and other administrative activities and could increase or decrease accordingly with the level of those activities and our ability to raise capital.